A continuum model reproducing the multiple frequency crossovers in acoustic attenuation in glasses: Model

 \section{Model}

-Let's assume an isotropic, homogeneous and viscous solid (amorphous materials being homogeneous and isotropic above the nanometer scales~\cite{Tsamados2009} ): we can express the elastic constitutive laws describing the stress-strain relation using the Hooke's law and separating the hydrostatic from the deviatoric components
+The material is assumed as an isotropic, homogeneous and viscous solid (amorphous materials being homogeneous and isotropic above the nanometer scales~\cite{Tsamados2009} ): the elastic constitutive laws can be expressed using the Hooke's law with the hydrostatic \AT{(or spherical) and} the deviatoric components